kdmdelhincr/events/README.md

- # Talks of Kaggle Days Meetup Delhi NCR
+# Talks of Meetups conducted by Kaggle Days Meetup Delhi NCR

 To propose a talk, simply fill [this](https://docs.google.com/forms/d/e/1FAIpQLSeN2qC26qq7BkBMhWz6lbr3_p5t0tHgJkdXffcMJaTCKggT0w/viewform) form.
 Our team will get back to you with the best suitable Meetup Date, Time, Venue etc.